AndBucketDrew/Billing-App/README.md

 A desktop billing and invoice management application.
 Packaged as a cross-platform Electron app with an Angular frontend.

+For a full list of changes see [CHANGELOG.md](CHANGELOG.md).

 ---

 ## Stack

-**Frontend:** Angular 19.2 (standalone components, lazy-loaded feature modules), Angular Material 19.2, RxJS 7.8
-**Desktop runtime:** Electron 29 with context isolation and a typed IPC preload bridge
+**Frontend:** Angular 19.2 (non-standalone components, lazy-loaded feature modules), Angular Material, RxJS **Desktop runtime:** Electron 29 with context isolation and a typed IPC preload bridge
-**Build:** Angular CLI 19.2, electron-builder 24.13 (NSIS/DMG/AppImage)

 ---